NightmoonFF/Dispatch/README.md

 # Dispatch (Java)
-Fetches methods in a class starting with "print", and prompts user about executing them I used the keyword print, since my intent was to quickly and easily print out test methods for excersises at school
+Fetches methods in a class starting with "print", and prompts user about executing them.
+I used the keyword print, since my intent was to quickly and easily print out test methods for excersises at school